mochabytes/SmartGroups/README.md

 1. **How to Download the App**
    - [Click here to download the latest version as a ZIP file](https://github.com/mochabytes/SmartGroups/archive/refs/heads/main.zip)
-   - Unzip the downloaded file in the root directory of your computer (move it from Downloads to the folder that contains Downloads).
+   - Unzip the downloaded file
+   - Move it from Downloads to your home directory (i.e. the folder that contains Downloads).
+You can do this by just moving the file in your Finder/File Explorer.
+   - On Mac, you can also do this by pressing Cmd + Space and typing terminal, then pressing enter.
+Then run the following commands:
+         ```
+         cd ~
+         mv ~/Downloads/SmartGroups-main .
+         ```

 2. **Install Requirements**
    - Make sure you have Python 3 and Node.js installed on your system.